Alfa Romeo Sprint: Sprint EVO.35

 Fabrica Italiana, LDA in Portugal built a road version of their race cars in 2011 to commemorate the 35th anniversary named Sprint Evoluzione 35.
 The car debuted at Autoclassico Oporto salon.
 One chassis is known, numbered #019.
 It had a full roll cage, road trimmed interior, race derived suspensions, 4 piston outboard vented brakes, LSD and 8 valve 1800cc engine with 180 hp at 7000rpm and 210Nm at 3800rpm.
 A production series was planned but no other cars are known.

 Motorsport

-The Alfa Sprint used to be a very popular racing car in the late 70s until 1983.
+The Alfa Sprint used to be a very popular racing car from the late 70s to 1983.
 Sprint Trofeo was a well known European GT competition in those years.
-Still, Alfa Sprints are being used in significant numbers as racing cars, mostly in historic cups or hill climbing races, its popularity mainly due to its good handling capabilities.
+Alfa Sprints are still being used in significant numbers as racing cars, mostly in historic cups or hill climbing races, its popularity mainly due to its good handling capabilities.